 Sometime later He returned to Capernaum, and word went around that He was there.
-Again, He was thronged so that in order to reach Him a man was let down through the roof.
+Again He was thronged so that in order to reach Him a man was let down through the roof.
 To him our Lord said something that shocked the Romans:

-When Jesus saw their faith, He said to the paralytic, "Son, your sins are forgiven you." -Mark 2:5
+When Jesus saw their faith, he said unto the sick of the palsy, Son, thy sins are forgiven thee.
+(Mark 2:5)

-Even the scribes who were there said, "Who can forgive sins but God alone?"
+Even the scribes who were there said, "Who can forgive sins but God only?"
 (Mark 2:7).
 And Rome said, "Even God can't forgive sins.
-Who is this man now saying He'll forgive sins?"
+We punish them.
+Who is this One now who says He'll forgive sins?"
 Well, He is the Son of God.
 The world at this time was sick and tired of justice.
 I hear a great many people say today, "All I want is justice from God."
 No, you don't.
 You'd be in jail if you got justice.
 My friend, what you and I want is mercy.
-And that is what Rome wanted in that day; it's what Rome wanted to hear.
+And that is what Rome was wanting in that day; that's what Rome wanted to hear.

-Later on, there came this man Paul, who wrote to these Romans.
+Later on there came this man Paul, who wrote to these Romans.
 I'd like you to hear what he said to them.
 It is, without doubt, a remarkable statement.

-For all have sinned and fall short of the glory of God. -Romans 3:23
+For all have sinned, and come short of the glory of God.
+(Romans 3:23)